pulumi/pulumi/docs/design/tools.md

-# Coconut Tools
+# Lumi Tools

 **Warning:** This document is out of date and needs some love.

 ## Toolchain

-In this section, we will look at the toolchain that powers the overall Coconut architecture.
+In this section, we will look at the toolchain that powers the overall Lumi architecture.

 ### Compilation

-All descriptions of Coconut resources must be "compiled" in order to turn them into runnable artifacts in the target environment.
+All descriptions of Lumi resources must be "compiled" in order to turn them into runnable artifacts in the target environment.
 This process, like an ordinary compiler, takes some inputs, parses them into an AST that is analyzed for correctness, and, provided this process occurs error-free, produces some outputs.